 Zihuatanejo was a typical Mexican town catering to cruise ships.
 Prices were high and they refuse to barter.
 It used to be a sleepy fishing village.
 They still fish and have a market selling their catch.

 Last port was Puerto Vallarta.
 This was the only port we found another cruise ship - a Carnival ship had arrived ahead of us.
 It was a tight port with the other ship there - we entered and then turned and went to the dock.
 That was fun to watch!
 Across the street from the dock was a Wal Mart and Sams Club - the ship staff were all off to shop.
 We did a horseback ride here, so did not get to see any of this town except at the dock.
 The horseback ride was at a Hacienda outside of town and was a lot of fun.
-Yes, Ralph got on and rode a horse!
+Yes, Ralph got on and rode a h

 This was a trip of a lifetime.
 We saw so many unique sights and have now visited all the Central American countries except El Salvador (don't want to go there).If you have ever wanted to transit the canal, do it!
 One downside is the weather - it is very hot and usually very humid.
 This causes the air to be very hazy so pictures are difficult.
 The other downside of this trip is the constant time changes - it seems like we were either moving ahead or back an hour every day (we lost track of how many times), but it was so worth it.
 There was a nice mix of sea days and port days so you did not get to tired and had time to relax and yes, do your own laundry after finding out what the ship charges.
 We will leave you with a beautiful sunset over Costa Rica.